Offshift (XFT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Offshift Historical Price

-According to the latest data gathered on Offshift live price page, the current price of Offshift is 0.080064USD.
-The circulating supply of Offshift(XFT) is 10.07M XFT , giving it a market capitalization of $806.47K.
+According to the latest data gathered on Offshift live price page, the current price of Offshift is 0.091029USD.
+The circulating supply of Offshift(XFT) is 10.07M XFT , giving it a market capitalization of $920.83K.

 The Offshift Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XFT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.